(Updated July 2016)

 Hamilton was at the 2007 NBA Draft to watch as Al Thornton became only the second Draft Lottery selection in school history as he was picked with the 14th overall selection by the Los Angeles Clippers.
 He was with 2009 NBA First Round selection Toney Douglas when his name was called by the Los Angeles Lakers.
 Hamilton watched as Solomon Alabi and Ryan Reid were selected in the second round of the 2010 NBA Draft and reveled when Chris Singleton became the first round pick of the Washington Wizards in 2011.

 Hamilton watched with great pride as All-ACC selection Bernard James was selected in the second round of the 2012 NBA Draft.
-James arrived at Florida State in 2010 after serving in the United States Air Force during three tours of duty in Iraq, Afghanistan and Qatar and only two years of junior college basketball at Tallahassee Community College and left after two years with his bachelor’s degree in social science and an ACC Championship to begin his professional career with the Dallas Mavericks.
+James arrived at Florida State in 2010 after serving in the United States Air Force during three tours of duty in Iraq, Afghanistan and Qatar and only two years of junior college basketball at Tallahassee Community College.
+He left Florida State after two years with his Bachelor’s Degree in Social Science and an ACC Championship to begin his professional career with the Dallas Mavericks.

-Florida State has had at least one player selected in the NBA Draft in four of the last seven seasons.
-The Seminoles have been represented recently in the NBA Draft by Malik Beasley (2016 by the Denver Nuggets in the first round), Bernard James (2012 by the Cleveland Cavaliers and traded on draft night to the Dallas Mavericks), Chris Singleton (2011 by the Washington Wizards), Solomon Alabi (2010 by Dallas and traded on draft night to Toronto), Ryan Reid (2010 by Indiana and traded on draft night to Oklahoma City) and Toney Douglas (2009 by the Los Angeles Lakers and traded on draft night to the New York Knicks).
+Florida State has had at least one player selected in the NBA Draft in nine of the last 12 seasons.
+Under Hamilton, the Seminoles have been represented in the NBA Draft by Malik Beasley (2016 by the Denver Nuggets in the first round), Bernard James (2012 by the Cleveland Cavaliers and traded on draft night to the Dallas Mavericks), Chris Singleton (2011 by the Washington Wizards), Solomon Alabi (2010 by Dallas and traded on draft night to Toronto), Ryan Reid (2010 by Indiana and traded on draft night to Oklahoma City) and Toney Douglas (2009 by the Los Angeles Lakers and traded on draft night to the New York Knicks).
 Douglas was a member of the Miami Heat’s NBA Eastern Conference Champions and NBA Finals runner-up team in 2014.

 Hamilton came to Florida State after 10 seasons at the University of Miami.